-Join Gaeton Laprade for an in-depth discussion in this video Using the grid, part of Up and Running with ArtRage.
+Join Gaeton Laprade for an in-depth discussion in this video Using the grid, part of Learning ArtRage.

 - The grid feature is a handy option.
 It can be used with the reference images to help space out drawings or used as a guide in aligning images for use with the sticker sheets.
 It even has a snap feature for those looking to stick to perfectly straight lines.
 Now, the image I have here is the grid file that you'll find in the Exercise Files, and I'm just going to have you click on the Layer pod real quick and just hide that for a moment and then add a new layer because I'm going to be showing you some of the features for that grid and we'll be drawing a little bit.
 So, the grid is found right here, if you just hover over that little hash mark, you just click on that and it opens up the grid settings panel.

 And what you'll see here right off the bat is the "show grid" options, so if you click that you'll immediately see a grid is overlayed over your picture, and if you see "snap to grid" here, if you click on that, you'll notice that if you start to draw over that layer, that ArtRage sticks to your line right to those grids.
 So wherever you drag that pencil, it's going to try to keep right on top of those grid marks.
 All right, it kind of does that with a little bit of leeway there okay, so it's kind of wobbly looking, and that's just the ArtRage crew saying, "Well, you know, they probably don't want "it to be perfectly straight, we kind of want it "to look a little bit traditional."
 But if you ever do want a perfectly square shape, you can always click and drag from one point to another, lift your pen, click and drag again, click and drag again, so on and so forth until you get a perfectly straight square.